gaurav137/azure-cleanroom-samples/README.md

 > [!IMPORTANT]
 > The command configures the environment to use a randomly generated resource group name on every invocation.
 To control the name, or to reuse an existing resource group, pass it in using the `-resourceGroup` parameter.
 > Do not use the same resource group name for different personas.
+> For running this sample on MSFT (internal) tenants, please use the `preProvisionedOIDCStorageAccount` parameter in the above command to specify the name of a preprovisioned storage account, to be used for the OIDC configuration.
+This storage account has to be whitelisted to be used for Federation on Managed Identities using the process:
+> 1. Create a static website in a storage account in your subscription and save the weburl using the steps outlined [here](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-how-to?tabs=azure-portal).
+This static website will be used for sharing OIDC public configs for the consortium
+> 2. Create an ICM using the template: https://portal.microsofticm.com/imp/v3/incidents/create?tmpl=F332q2 and use that web URL to request the exception.
+The internal TSG for this exception is present [here](https://microsoft.sharepoint.com/teams/CSEOAAD/SitePages/Entra-ID-Application-Authentication-Methods-Policy.aspx?ct=1699632892251&or=Teams-HL&ga=1#msi-federated-identity-credential-policy).

 > [!TIP]
 > The`-shareCredentials` switch above enables the experience for sharing Azure credentials across the sample environments of all the parties.
 This brings up a credential proxy container `azure-cleanroom-samples-credential-proxy` that performs a single interactive logon at the outset, and serves access tokens to the rest of the containers from here onwards.